ixnode/bash-version-manager/README.md

 # BashVersionManager

-The `bin/version-manager` tool helps you to _maintain_ the versions in the current path.
+This tool helps you to _maintain_ the versions in the current path.
 It increments the patch, minor or major version and replaces them in the corresponding files.

 ## Create new `VERSION` file